bhauman/cljs-test-display/README.md

     clojure -A:build

-This will auto compile and send all changes to the browser without the need to reload.
+This will auto-compile and send all changes to the browser without the need to reload.
 After the compilation process is complete, you will get a Browser Connected REPL.
 An easy way to try it is:

     (js/alert "Am I connected?")

-and you should see an alert in the browser window.
+This should cause an alert to pop up in the browser window.

 You will now be able to live edit the code in `src/cljs-test-display/core.cljs` and live edit the CSS in